AdaCore/spark2014/docs/ug/source/how_to_write_loop_invariants.rst

    :language: none
    :linenos:

-Note that |GNATprove| will not generate a frame condition for a record field if the record object is modified as a whole either through an assignment or through a procedure call, and so, even if the field happens to be preserved by the modification.
+Note that |GNATprove| will not generate a frame condition for a record component if the record variable is modified as a whole either through an assignment or through a procedure call, and so, even if the component happens to be preserved by the modification.

 |GNATprove| can also infer preservation of unmodified array components for arrays